 - Your dog should be wearing a collar with identification on it and always carry a leash.
 Know what the leash laws are in the area you’ll be hiking.
 If dogs are allowed off-leash, make sure your dog responds to voice commands.
 You can clip the leash to your belt loop if you want to be hands-free while hiking.

-- Always carry a first aid kit when you’re hiking.
+- Always carry a first aid kit (affiliate link) when you’re hiking.
 You can buy a kit that’s pet specific, and you should always take a kit for yourself.
 If you are hiking over rocky terrain, you can apply paw wax to your dog’s paws to protect them from being cut or scratched.

 - Carry a scoop and disposable bags for when your dog takes a potty break.
 If you don’t carry the necessary items to clean up after your dog, a garden spade will do the trick.
 Just dig a hole and dispose of everything off the trail.